munificent/craftinginterpreters/book/hash-tables.md

 the resulting larger array because all of the tombstones get discarded.
 That's a little wasteful, but not a huge practical problem.

-I find it interesting that much of the work to support deleting entries was in `findEntry()` and `adjustCapacity()`.
+I find it interesting that much of the work to support deleting entries is in `findEntry()` and `adjustCapacity()`.
 The actual delete logic is quite simple and fast.
 In practice, deletions tend to be rare, so you'd expect a hash table to do as much work as it can in the delete function and leave the other